RoxieAtRubrik/tgas-chatbot/docs/group1.md

 *   Intent-Name: This should match the intent based on the sample utterances provided int the intent.
 In this case, you should see the value of `cluster_status`.
 *   Dialog-State: Fulfilled
 *   Input-Transcript: The words you spoke into the microphone.
-*   Message: The response from Roxie, as generated by the Lambda function `get_cluster_status`.
+*   Message: The response from Roxie, as generated by the Lambda function `get_archived_amount`.

 Feel free to experiment with different inputs to tweak your sample utterances and add any that you think are missing.